MicrosoftDocs/azure-databases-docs/articles/cosmos-db/mongodb/pre-migration-steps.md

 [!INCLUDE[MongoDB](~/reusable-content/ce-skilling/azure/includes/cosmos-db/includes/appliesto-mongodb.md)]

 > [!IMPORTANT]
 > Please read this entire guide before carrying out your pre-migration steps.
+For migrations to Azure Cosmos DB for MongoDB vCore refer to  [vCore migration options](../cosmos-db/mongodb/vcore/migration-options.md)
 >

-This MongoDB pre-migration guide is part of series on MongoDB migration.
+This MongoDB pre-migration guide is part of series on MongoDB RU migration.
 The critical MongoDB migration steps are pre-migration, migration, and [post-migration](post-migration-optimization.md), as shown in this guide.

 ![Diagram of the migration steps from pre to post migration.](~/reusable-content/ce-skilling/azure/media/cosmos-db/overall-migration-steps.png)